microsoft/tracelogging/README.md

 ### Logging LTTNG events through TraceLogging API

 In C++, TraceLoggingValue will attempt to deduce the logging type for you.
-There are specific macro variants for C or for cases where you wish to explicitly pick the logged type yourself.
+There are specific per-type macro variants for C or for cases where you wish to explicitly pick the logged type yourself.
 The TraceLogging header contains extensive comments on the type system.
 The header also contains more detailed descriptions of keywords and levels, which are ways to split events into logical groupings.
 Below is an example of logging a more complex event: